 Wendy Warner, Executive Director of TMHF Says, “You have three options and only two choices where to leave your estate: your heirs, the government and/or a charity.
 What many don’t know is that without adding a charity, your estate will pay taxes that will reduce the amount your loved ones will actually receive.
 It’s a simple concept, but very beneficial for all concerned.”

+Choosing to leave a gift in your Will for your favorite charity, brings meaning, dignity and purpose to a life well lived.
 Kay Stafford lived modestly and worked as postal clerk for many years but upon her death she became “an ordinary person providing extraordinary results”.

-For over 60 years the Trenton Memorial Hospital (TMH) has a legacy of saving lives by diagnosing and treating people in ill health.
+The Trenton Memorial Hospital (TMH) has a legacy of saving lives by diagnosing and treating people in ill health.
 As a donor to TMHF, you share this belief that TMH plays a critical role in delivering excellent health care to the residents in your region, both now and in the future.
 Call the TMH Foundation to find out more.
 They have “preferred list” of volunteers who are professionals that can give you advice, free of charge.
 They can be reached at 613-392-2540 ext 5403.